rusty1s/react-dev-config/README.md

 const babelrc = module.exports = require('react-dev-config/babelrc');

 babelrc.plugins = ['transform-react-constant-elements'];

-// If you don't want to override current plugins, write:
+// If you don't want to override current plugins, write this instead: babelrc.plugins.push('transform-react-constant-elements');
-// babelrc.plugins.push('transform-react-constant-elements');
 ```

 You can always look up the given configurations or create an issue if you're